chalco777/arenicolus-tcs-mrbayes-ebsp/README.md

 DNA, nd1_pos3  = 1131-2097\3' > mtDNA_partitions_codon.txt
 ```

-Next, we use iqtree's implementation of ModelFinder to select the best models for each partition
+Next, we use iqtree's implementation of ModelFinder to select the best models for each partition, using BIC as our criterion

 ```bash
 iqtree2 --prefix mtDNA \